UmmonPwr/iRDash_Client_v3/README.md

 # iRDash_Client v3
 Displays live data of iRacing telemetry using a TFT display.

-The purpose of this program is to display iRacing's live telemetry data on an Arduino TFT display.
+The purpose of this program is to display iRacing's live telemetry data on an ATMEGA2560 Arduino board + TFT display.
 As of now it can show:
 - RPM
 - Eight segment Shift Light Indicator
-- (Gear -- WIP)
+- Selected gear
-- (Fuel quantity -- WIP)
+- Fuel quantity
-- (Water temperature -- WIP)
+- Water temperature
-- (Speed -- WIP)
+- Speed
 - Engine management lights

 It supports multiple profiles to suit the different cars available in the sim.
 (You can choose between them if you touch the profile name on the bottom right. -- WIP)